RomainCtl/RecoFinement/docs/developers/architecture.md

-We use a micro-services architecture.
+We use a micro-service architecture.

 [Nginx service](../services/nginx) is our reverse proxy.
 All requests to access the application go through here.

-[UI service](../services/ui) is the entrance door for users, it is the interface that will allow them to use the entire application.
+[UI service](../services/ui) is the entrance dore for users, it is the interface that will allow them to use the entire application.

-[API service](../services/api) is the backend.
+[API service](../services/api) is the BackEnd.
 It is the brain of the application, responsible for managing user access and actions.

 [Engine service](../services/engine) is the one who calculates the recommendations for the users.